magemojo/m2-ce-cron/README.md

 - Run these commands in your terminal:

-- For Mageto Versions 2.3 and up
+- For Magento Versions 2.3 and up
 ```bash
 composer require magemojo/m2-ce-cron
 ```